 Pinching

-Purple Fountain Grass do not require pinching.
+Purple Fountain Grass does not require pinching.

 Spacing